jeffwilliams/quartz-flow/README.md

 ### Details

-QuartzFlow expects to be run in a special directory called a "QuartzFlow Home".
-This is a regular directory that has had `quartzflow setup` run in it (that is, the command is run with the current directory being the directory to set up).
+QuartzFlow expects to be run in a special "home" directory.
+This is a regular directory that has had `quartzflow setup` run in it; that is, the command is run with the current directory being the directory to set up.
-This setup creates the necessary directories, copies the needed HTML templates, creates an empty settings database, and creates default settings files.
-This setup only needs to be performed once per home, and from then on QuartzTorrent can be launched from that directory and use the configured settings.
+This setup creates the necessary environment needed for QuartzTorrent to run.
+It creates the required subdirectories, copies the HTML templates, creates an empty settings database, and creates default settings files.
+This setup only needs to be performed once per home, and from then on QuartzTorrent can be launched from that directory.

 A successfully setup QuartzTorrent home directory contains the following: